Sauceke/LoveMachine/doc/README.md

 - **Rotation Direction Change Chance:** The direction of rotation changes with the probability of this setting.
 Default is 30%.

 ### Pressure Settings
+- **Enable Pressure Control:** Whether to use the pressure feature of this device.
+On by default.
 - **Pressure Mode:** Determines how the pressure will be set.
 	- **Cycle:** Gradually build up and release pressure over a fixed duration.
 	- **Stroke Length:** The longer the current animation's stroke length is, the more pressure will be applied.